amazon-science/SWE-PolyBench/README.md

 Please NOTE that you need to select `submission` as the `Base` branch and the `Compare` will be your forks `submission` branch.

 ## 📞 Contact
 Questions?
 Please create an issue.
-Otherwise, you can also contact `mshihabr@amazon.com` or `bocchris@amazon.com`

 ## ✍️ Citation
 If you found this repository helpful or are citing the numbers on the leaderboard for academic purposes, please cite: